MaSe69/mase/index.md

 - Can I change my personality?

-After having spent quite some time on this topic - based on results by Prof. R. M. Sapolsky, Prof. J. Henrich, and many [others](references) - my answers:
+After having spent quite some time on this topic, see [References](references), here are my answers:

 - HEXACO is just a taster to motivate deep dives into personality.
 - Knowledge on personality in general and the specific own personality can increase happiness, success, ... .
 - There are in fact tools to make personality changes in the long run.